A buyer’s guide to conversational AI

 Organizing for success with conversational AI

-• Leadership buy-in.
-Leadership across the enterprise should understand the value of AI and the importance of investing in the right technology and driving a patient-focused culture.
+• Leadership buy-in: Leadership across the enterprise should understand the value of AI and the importance of investing in the right technology and driving a patient-focused culture.

 • Cross-functional teams: Successful incorporation of conversational AI into healthcare operations often requires a cross-functional team of IT professionals, healthcare providers, and data scientists or AI specialists (whenever possible).